TORAH AND CLASSICAL HEBREW

 Technical and important: The word ‘MENU’ should appear, in capitals and centred, near the top of the page.
 If not, press control-plus (^+) a few times until it does.
 You may also need to play with control-plus and/or control-minus if there are blank spaces between words where words have disappeared, an inherent problem of the internet partly connected with the browser.

 For English, just carry on.
 Press here for SITE-MAP.
+See below for additions and updates.

 For HEBREW press www.torahusefatah.wordpress.com/ לעברית הקש